rismoney/citrix-xendesktop/README.md

 status
 ======
-this is a fork of an internal repo demonstrating how I manage an entire Citrix XenDesktop 7 environment using Puppet
+This is a fork of an internal repo demonstrating how I manage an entire Citrix XenDesktop 7 environment using Puppet

-This is meant to be a starting point for an experience sysadmin interested in learning how to deploy an complex ecosystem app like Citrix XD7.
+This is meant to be a starting point for an experienced sysadmin interested in learning how to deploy a complex ecosystem app like Citrix XD7.

 Interesting concepts leveraged